Skip to Content

 Brushing out air bubbles on the shell dish decoupage

-The tissue paper is so thin, you will be still be able to see the groves in the shell.
-The fish will actually look as though it has been printed onto the shell dish.
+Although the tissue paper is so thin, you can still see the groves in the shell.
+The fish will look like it has been printed onto the shell dish.

-4. Next, turn over the shell and decoupage the outside of the shell dish, the same way.
-That is applying the glue to the shell and using a brush.
+Step 5: Next, turn over the shell and decoupage the outside of the shell dish the same way, applying the glue to the shell and using a brush.

 Decoupage the outside of the shell dish

-To get rid of any overlapping tissue, just dampen the paper and carefully tear it away.
+To remove any overlapping tissue, just dampen the paper and carefully tear it away.

 removing overlapping tissue paper

-5. Finally, to finish off the beautiful shell dish apply another coat of Mod Podge over the decoupage.
+Step 6: Finally, to finish the beautiful shell dish, apply another coat of Mod Podge over the decoupage.
 The glue will dry clear and will act as a protective varnish.
 Apply the glue to both sides of the shell.

 applying mod podge varnish